floxy-project/floxy-pro/README.md

 ### floxyd - Runtime Daemon

-`floxyd` is a production-ready daemon service that continuously processes workflows stored in PostgreSQL.
+`floxyd` is a daemon service that continuously processes workflows stored in PostgreSQL.
 It's designed to run as a long-running service with multiple workers.

 **Key Features:**
 - **Continuous Processing**: Long-running workers poll database for pending steps